Toloka/docs/en/guide/tutorials/questionnaire-overview.md

 # Overview

-To run a social science research, use one of Toloka solutions:
+To run a social science research, use one of the Toloka survey solutions:

 * [Survey with Toloka template](questionnaire-toloka.md):
     * For short and simple surveys.